puljicpetra/echo-nomads-unity-project/README.md

 ### Key Features
 - **Interaction via Sound:** Use a resonant staff to activate ancient mechanisms and reveal hidden paths.
 - **Mystical Story:** Uncover the fate of the Echo Nomads and the secret of "The Hush," the sound-devouring entities.
-- **World Exploration:** Journey through vast deserts, resonant caves, and ancient cities carved into rock.
+- **World Exploration:** Journey through three unique environments: from a vast daytime desert, through mysterious night-time gorges, to an enigmatic ancient temple.
 - **Unique Atmosphere:** A minimalist interface (no HUD) for complete immersion into the world.

 ### Academic Context